CBEP-SoCB-Details/FOCB_Nutrients/Analysis/FOCB_TN_Recent_Analysis.md

 ## Extract Recent Results

 This is the simplest analysis, with no hierarchical modeling.
-We drop the extreme TN values, ass we do for most analyses coming up.
+We drop the extreme TN values, as we do for most analyses coming up.

 ``` r
 recent_results <- recent_data %>%